My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

 Easy roasted vegetables is a recipe that every healthy home cook should have in their back pocket!
-Learn how to make oven-roasted vegetables using whatever type of veggie you have on hand.
+Learn how to make oven-roasted vegetables using whatever type of veggie you have on hand (I love broccoli, cauliflower, carrots, and onions!)
 They’re perfect for the holidays, meal prep, or as an easy weeknight side.

 roasted vegetables served in a white bowl with a fork